siberianfox/tinygwiki/Tinyg-Communications-Programming.md

 	! | Feedhold (pause)
 	~ | Cycle start (resume)

 For ease of processing these are single character commands.
 This is so that they can be removed from the serial stream and acted on immediately - therefore "jumping the queue".
-Hopefully this will all be more clear after You read about flow control in the next section.
+Hopefully this will be clearer after you read about flow control in the next section.

 ## Host Programming Considerations